USTR nominee Froman promises push for trade promotion authority

-WASHINGTON President Barack Obama's nominee to be U.S. trade representative on Thursday appeared headed for Senate approval after promising to work with Congress on major trade legislation needed by the White House to win approval of trade deals.
+WASHINGTON President Barack Obama's nominee to be U.S. trade representative on Thursday pledged to work with leaders of the Senate Finance Committee to craft major trade legislation needed by the White House to win approval of trade deals.

 "If confirmed, I will engage with you to renew Trade Promotion Authority.
 TPA is a critical tool.
-I look forward to working with you to craft a bill that achieves our shared goals," Mike Froman, now the White House international economic affairs adviser, said at his confirmation hearing before the Senate Finance Committee.
+I look forward to working with you to craft a bill that achieves our shared goals," Mike Froman, currently the White House international economic affairs adviser, said at his confirmation hearing.

-Froman pledged strong enforcement of existing trade agreements and said he would press China to allow its currency to rise faster in value to eliminate what many U.S. lawmakers believe is an unfair trade advantage.

-However, he stopped short of promising to push for new rules against currency manipulation in trade agreements, as more than half of the members of the House of Representatives demanded in a letter to Obama.
+Froman, a long-time friend of Obama, won the endorsement of the panel's top Republican, Senator Orrin Hatch, at the hearing and appeared headed for easy Senate approval.

+"I intend to support you," Hatch said, although he did chide Froman over an account he holds in an offshore tax haven in the Cayman Islands.

+Hatch said that investment was at odds with Obama's "unequivocal condemnation of these types of activities during the campaign."

-Senate Finance Committee Chairman Max Baucus, a Montana Democrat, said Froman already has a "mastery of trade policy development and implementation" after four years of working on the issues at the White House.
+Senate Finance Committee Chairman Max Baucus, a Montana Democrat, said he hoped for quick action on Froman's nomination.

-"He understands the small details and he sees the big picture ...
-We should confirm his nomination and we should do so quickly," Baucus said.

-Utah Senator Orrin Hatch, the panel's senior Republican, said he intended to vote for Froman, but chided him for the roughly $500,000 he has invested in an offshore account in the Cayman Islands.

 Trade promotion authority, also known as "fast track" trade legislation, allows the White House to submit trade deals to Congress for straight up-or-down votes without any amendments.
 It was last passed by Congress in 2002 and expired in 2007.

-The White House is already negotiating one of biggest trade deals in history with 11 other countries, including Japan, in the Asia Pacific region and plans to start talks in July on an another huge deal with the European Union.
+The White House is already negotiating one of biggest trade deals in history with 11 other countries, including Japan, in the Asia Pacific region and plans to start talks in July on an another huge deal.

 Trade promotion authority would also allow lawmakers to set negotiating objectives for those two agreements, although the White House is pushing to finish talks on the proposed Trans-Pacific Partnership talks by the end of the year.

 Obama did not ask for renewal of TPA during his first four years in office.
-Froman, under questioning from Baucus, clarified that Obama was asking for renewal now, which Hatch and a number of panel Republicans said was a welcome step.
+Froman, under questioning from Baucus, clarified that Obama was asking for renewal now.

 Baucus said he hoped to win congressional approval of a bill combining trade promotion authority with Trade Adjustment Assistance (TAA) in coming months.